• Skip to primary navigation

 In a short pull espresso there may be less crema.

-The crema is not just aesthetically pleasing but also affects the flavor profile.
+The crema is not just aesthetically pleasing but also affects the flavor.

 A good crema means a well-extracted shot with balanced flavors.

-The crema holds aromatic compounds released during extraction, which enhance the experience.
+The crema holds aromatic compounds released during extraction, which improve the experience.

 Achieving good crema requires barista skills and equipment calibration.